apache/pekko/docs/src/main/paradox/persistence-schema-evolution.md

 @@@ note

-This page proposes a number of possible solutions to the schema evolution problem and explains how some of the utilities Akka provides can be used to achieve this, it is by no means a complete (closed) set of solutions.
+This page proposes a number of possible solutions to the schema evolution problem and explains how some of the utilities Pekko provides can be used to achieve this, it is by no means a complete (closed) set of solutions.

 Sometimes, based on the capabilities of your serialization formats, you may be able to evolve your schema in different ways than outlined in the sections below.
 If you discover useful patterns or techniques for schema